 Ask this person if they are willing to provide a reference for you, and ask them for their preferred phone and email.
 You will enter their name and contact information on your application form.

-Send them the link to this online JC Reference Form.
+Send them the link to the online JC Reference Form.
 They should complete it and submit it directly to us; they do not need to send it back to you.
 They will be asked to describe:

 - How and how long they’ve known you

 - Any leadership roles or childcare roles they’ve observed you in

 - Strengths that would make you a good JC

 - Challenges you may need to overcome as a JC

 Thank you for considering the Bluff Lake Summer Camp Junior Counselor Program.
 We hope to see you in 2021!